EstellaD/online-cv/README.md

 ## The End
 Now you have a website like mine.
 It may look like an exact copy of Linkedin, but I like the minimalistic feeling and everything is all here.
 During the development of this repo, I referenced the style a lot from [here](https://github.com/CraigWangStat/CraigWangStat.github.io).
 However, his website is currently down due to the modified naming of repo issue I mentioned earlier.
 There are other small things to note:

-1. Currently you still carries all the historical version control messages from others who forked the original repo.
+1. Currently you still carry all the historical version control messages from others who forked the original repo.
 Since this is your own website, to have a clean version, you can duplicate the entire repo and make it independent from the source.
 However, do add a license for the original author.